Codeception/codeception.github.com/_posts/2013-07-31-nothing-is-untestable-aspect-mock.markdown

 Classes and methods in PHP are declared statically and can't be changed in runtime.
 This can be treated as language limitation.
 Dependency Injection pattern can be used as a workaround for this limitation and widely used for testing.
-AspectMock breakes the limitation.
-The same can probably be achived with Runkit extension.
-But AspectMock doesn't require you to install additional extenions, and uses only PHP methods to do its job.
+AspectMock breaks the limitation.
+The same can probably be achieved with Runkit extension.
+But AspectMock doesn't require you to install additional extensions, and uses only PHP methods to do its job.

 "Testability" should not be used as argument deciding what design pattern is right to use and what is not.
 When you develop with PHP you should always rely on common sense only.
-Production code should be efficient, fast, readable, and maintanable.
+Production code should be efficient, fast, readable, and maintainable.
 The tests should not introduce redundant abstractions to the production code.

 ### Real World Experience With Yii2

 Let's get hands on AspectMock.
-We will use a demo appication from the upcoming [Yii2 framework](https://github.com/yiisoft/yii2).
+We will use a demo application from the upcoming [Yii2 framework](https://github.com/yiisoft/yii2).
 Despite having dependency injection container, Yii2 does not use it for models.
 It relies on static calls to global `Yii` class.

 Take a look into `LoginForm` model of `advanced` application from the Yii2 repo.